When visiting a new place you take in the sights and sounds, but arguably, more importantly, the smells and tastes.

 Candy bins line the walls, grab a bag and mix some magic.
 Custom soda’s created by retro themselves somehow come to life will stationed on shelving.
 How about flavoring from another country?
 Some shops will have imported goods from time to time, if you want to travel abroad without needing a plane ticket.

 Located downtown on Broad Street, plan a stop while exploring some other Chattanooga points of interest.
-Rocket Fizz can be found on 411 Broad Street, they’re open seven days a week 10am-9pm (10pm Saturday).
+Rocket Fizz can be found at 411 Broad Street, open seven days a week: 10am-9pm Monday through Thursday, until 10pm Friday and Saturday, and 11am-9pm on Sunday.
 Visit their website for more details and contact information.

 Belle Chocolates.